timkomate/seisstream/README.md

 ## Components
 - `connector/`: SeedLink client that forwards packets to an AMQP (RabbitMQ) broker.
 - `consumer/`: AMQP consumer that parses MiniSEED (libmseed) and bulk-loads samples into TimescaleDB.
+- `detector/`: Python STA/LTA detector that consumes MiniSEED from AMQP and inserts picks into TimescaleDB.

 ## Build
 Prerequisites: `libslink`, `librabbitmq`, `libmseed`, `libpq` headers/libs available to the compiler.